Developer Guide

 To implement the undo feature, we need to record the status of PlaceBook after executing a certain command, so that we can restore PlaceBook to its previous status by using that piece of recorded information.

-to describe the status of PlaceBook at a certain time.
+We use a State to describe the status of PlaceBook at a certain time.

 After every execution of the normal commands,

-instance to record the status of PlaceBook after executing that command.
+we create a new State instance to record the status of PlaceBook after executing that command.

-instance is like a snapshot of the PlaceBook at a certain moment.
+This State instance is like a snapshot of the PlaceBook at a certain moment.

-In order to manage the different states, we have a HistoryStates
+In order to manage the different states, we have a HistoryStates class which has a data structure inside to store all the State.
+Stack and linked list are

 usually used to store the history states.
-In PlaceBook, we use a linked list in HistoryStates
+In PlaceBook, we use a linked list in HistoryStates.

-After the execution of a normal command, a new State
+After the execution of a normal command, a new State instance is created, and then we add this new State to the end of the linked list in HistoryStates.

-command is encountered, we simply remove the last node of the linked list, so the current state pointer points to the previous node.
+When an undo command is encountered, we simply remove the last node of the linked list, so the current state pointer points to the previous node.

-When there are no more nodes in the linked list except the initial state, the undo
+When there are no more nodes in the linked list except the initial state, the undo command cannot be executed and the HistoryStates will thrown a NoHistoryStatesException.

 AddApp feature